GSA/ficam-management/_contribute/contribute_openissue.md

 ---
 layout: default
-title: Opening Issues
+navtitle: Open an Issue
+title: Open an Issue
+collection: contribute
-permalink: /openissue/
+permalink: contribute/openissue/
 ---

 If you wish to comment by opening an Issue, or submit changes via a pull request you must: